- Admissions Process

 A: Admission to one program does not automatically transfer admission to another program.
 You must submit a new application for that particular program, as well as, a new narrative and letters.
 Transcripts, GRE, and/or TOEFL scores should be on file and are not necessary to re-submit.

-- If you are a current EE, CE or TE graduate student who wishes to change their major within the EE department, you must complete a new application (no application fee required).
+- If you are a current EE, CE or TE graduate student who wishes to change their major within the Electrical and Computer Engineering Department, you must complete a new application (no application fee required).

 - If you are a current non-EE/CE/TE student who wishes to change their major to EE, CE or TE, a new application must be completed (no application fee required).

 A: The Erik Jonsson School of Engineering & Computer Science does not allow auditing of courses.

 Q: Can I replace a grade by retaking a course?